allegro/blog/_posts/2021-03-19-kotlin-scripting.md

 What’s interesting, it is also possible to execute a script exactly in the same way as an executable file - for example by command `./kotlin-script.main.kts`.
 The first line in a file makes difference.
-It is required to add `#!/usr/bin/env kotlin` at the beginning of script to run it an in such way.
+It is required to add `#!/usr/bin/env kotlin` at the beginning of script to run it in such way.

 ```
 #!/usr/bin/env kotlin